MathiasStadler/rk3399-rockchip-linux-sdk/README.md

 - remove all cable
 - insert usb-c cable from your source computer
 - Press and hold the RECOVERY button
-- power on the sdc
+- power on the sbc
 - after 3 second released the recovery button
 - check is the sbc is connected via usb on host and Vagrant VM